 Compare and Contrast Essay

-Note that a compare and contrast essay is among the most common types of essays in academic writing.
+Note that a compare and contrast essay is among the most common types of essays in academia.

-Usually, you will be assigned this category of essay to help develop your writing skills, particularly critical thinking, in preparation for more advanced types of writing.
+Usually, the aim of such essay is to help develop your writing skills, particularly critical thinking, in preparation for more advanced types of writing.

-One the key that you should be keen to hone includes developing an outline for a compare and contrast essay.
+To begin with, you need to learn how to develop an outline for a compare and contrast essay.

 What is a Compare and Contrast Essay?

-So the key question is, “what is a compare and contrast essay?”
+So, what is a compare and contrast essay?

 In simple terms, it can be defined as: